 - event sink¶

-A consumer of events, which can include applications, cloud services, databases, IoT sensors, and more.
+An event sink is a consumer of events, which can include applications, cloud services, databases, IoT sensors, and more.

 Related terms: event, event message, *event record, event source, event stream, event streaming, event streaming platform, event time